yincongcyincong/MuseBot/static/doc/dingding.md

 # ✨ DingTalk Bot

 This project is a cross-platform chatbot that supports **DingTalk** in both private and group chats.
-It is powered by the **LLM**, with built-in commands for image and video generation, balance checking, conversation clearing, and more.
+It is powered by the **LLM**, with built-in commands for image and video generation, conversation clearing, and more.

 ---